xtream1101/cutil/README.md

 #### fn: **upsert**

 This builds a proper bulk upsert query.
-* TODO: Return a list of the column value for all rows affected.
+Returns a list of the column value for all rows affected.

 Params: